geeksblabla/geeksblabla.com/blablas/ep55/index.md

 1:38 - Donations and Open Source.

-1:41 - What have you gained from Open Source as a contributer?
+1:41 - What have you gained from Open Source as a contributor?

-1:47 - What is a PR?
+1:47 - What is PR (Pull Request)?

 1:52 - Open Source in the Moroccan tech community.